 - Eilean Donan Castle

-Start your journey early in the day, preferably by 9 am.
+Plan on starting the drive at 8 am so you arrive at Edradour Distillery by 10 am, opening time.
 From Edinburgh, head north on M90 towards Perth and Pitlochry.
 This first part of the drive will be one of the few times that you will drive on a divided highway (dual carriageway).

 The small town of Pitlochry is your first chance to get out and stretch your legs.
 Why visit Pitlochry?
 This quaint town is home to Edradour, Scotland’s smallest whisky distillery.

-Edradour Distillery is open to visitors between mid-April to mid-October.
+Edradour Distillery is open to visitors from late-March to late-October, with limited hours during the winter months.
 Visit their website for full details.

-Have an early lunch in Pitlochry or continue on your way.
+Have an early lunch in Pitlochry or continue on your way (we have another lunch recommendation near Loch Ness).

 Pitlochry to Invergarry